Chriz42/modsec_help/README.md

 - Whitelist ParamNames
 - simple regex for every param
 - only create SecRules for responsetypes != 4XX
+- update older modsecurity files with new locationmatches from new log input

 **Open features**
 - add real xml and json support